mkody/twitch-emoticons/README.md

 # twitch-emoticons

-Gets Twitch, BTTV and FFZ emotes as well as parsing text to emotes!
+Gets Twitch, BTTV, FFZ and 7TV emotes as well as parsing text to emotes!

-### About this fork's 2.3.0+
+### Migrating from upstream
 You must now use a Twitch user ID instead of the username to fetch user's emotes.
 You can use [this page to quickly grab it](https://s.kdy.ch/twitchid/).

-_FFZ still supports names, but usage of the ID is recommended._

-### About this fork's 2.4.0+
-You now need to use the official Twitch API to get emotes.
-For this you need to provide your client id and client secret.
-To get a client and secret create a Twitch app [here](https://dev.twitch.tv/console/apps/create), it's free.
+To fetch Twitch emotes you need to get a client and secret from Twitch [here](https://dev.twitch.tv/console/apps/create), it's free.

-If you are only using BetterTTV and FrankerFaceZ you don't need to provide anything as they are independent from the Twitch API.
+If you are only using BetterTTV, FrankerFaceZ and 7TV you don't need to provide anything as they are independent from the Twitch API.

 ### Install
 ```sh